 String Neon Heart Sign for Valentine’s

-I thought it would be fun to recreate my own string art but this time using El neon wire to make an illuminated neon heart sign.
+I thought it would be fun to recreate my string art but this time, using El neon wire to make an illuminated neon heart sign.

 One thing that has changed since I was a child is that I’m not such a fan of symmetry.
-My neon heart string art design is a lot more random than those kits I used to make.
+My neon heart string art design is much more random than those kits I used to make.

 This is a very quick and easy craft to do.
-I made my own backboard out of pallet wood.
-But, you can use any old bit of wood.
+I made my backboard out of pallet wood.
+But you can use any old bit of wood.

 El wire is very cheap to buy and comes in loads of